nim-lang/website/jekyll/_posts/2021-07-28-Nim-Efficient-Expressive-Elegant-Benchmarking.md

 3. Rather than using some of the "bit-twiddling" operations involving bit shifts in order to produce a mask for the indexed bit position, one can use an eight element Look-Up-Table (LUT) that is easier and thus faster for the compiler to use.
 4. Finally, one can develop the mentioned "Extreme Loop Unrolling" algorithm, which works as follows:
    1. The base primes have been reduced to only odd values.
-   2. culling across bytes means that culling is across even values since bytes have eight bits.
+   2. Culling across bytes means that culling is across even values since bytes have eight bits.
    3. Doing this, a repeating modulo pattern occurs where the same indexed bit position will be marked for every eight culls and the byte masked will be exactly the base prime value away from when that bit position was last marked as culled.
    4. The above means that each repeating pattern for a given base prime value only differs by the bit position at which it starts, for eight possibilities.
    5. Due to modulo mathematics, there are only differing patterns for the base prime values modulo eight, and since all base prime values are odd means that the least significant bit is always a one, there are only four varieties of culling pattern.
 These four patterns times the eight possible starting positions means there are only 32 total culling patterns.